frankhart2018/primistore/README.md

 ## Steps to run

+### Pre-Requisites

+- Before installing anything else, I recommend downloading and installing OpenSSL.
+OpenSSL is an open source library for all things encryption/hashing.
+It is used in this project for AES encryption/decryption.
+So, without OpenSSL, this application is pretty much useless.

+### Install and run

 The project can be run either using PM2 process manager (requires installation of Node.js and PM2) or inside a docker container (nothing required other than docker).
 Out of the two docker is probably an easy solution for most.

 Both steps require you to clone the repository: